atilio-ts/dev-courses/PHP/Php Course.md

     <= >=
     <=>     // less than equal and greater than

-    ??      //used mostly for nulls
+    ??      //used mostly for nulls, it initilizes the variable
     $y = $x ??
 1 //sets y to 1 if x is null

     (expression) ? true:false // short hand if else

+### Nullsafe operator

+You can specify if a property or variable has possibly a null value by adding the ? operator before the variable this way

+    private ?string $description;
+    $object?->property;

 ### Error Control Operators